ElizabethGreene/PittsburghCaliperAccessories/README.md

 ## Depth Measuring Base Instructions
 ![Using the depth measuring base](Pictures/DMB-UsingtheDepthMeasuringBase.jpg)
-* Print "Depth Measuring Base.3mf"
+* Print "Depth Measuring Base 75mm.3mf" or "Depth Measuring Base 150mm.3mf"
-* * Recommended Material: Prusament PETG ~ 6 Grams
+* * Recommended Material: Prusament PETG ~ 6 Grams for 75mm, 10 Grams for 150mm
 * * Print at 0.3mm "Draft" settings
 * * No support material required
 * Start 1 M3x8mm Socket Head Cap Screw in the side hole, but do not fully tighten it.